NirvekPanda/GithubPage/index.md

 I started my coding journey with simple scripts to automate daily tasks

 1. Built my first computer in the ninth grade
-2. Wrote scripts to automate tasks during the pandemic
+2. Wrote scripts to automate tasks during the pandemic.
 3. Taught middle and elementary school students Java basics.
+4. Built a custom keyboard in the eleventh grade.

 #### Projects